andersonglaeser/radioStreaming/README.md

 # radioStreaming
 Player project for radio streaming.
-Using react hooks and styled components.
+Using react hooks, styled components and react navigation.